-Target Date Estimate the business owners or managers to bring back, re-hire, and re-skill workers to provide a safe working environment for workers and customers.
-Further, the technical support will provide a safe learning environment for upskilling, supporting the creation, retention or advancement of low to moderate income positions.
-9/30/2021 Organizations assisted: 2 number and type of families that will benefit from the proposed activities Location Description Throughout the City of Austin Planned Activities The Capacity Building program will provide professional development opportunities to enhance and strengthen the infrastructure and workforce of Austin's creative sector that are struggling to survive the COVID-19 emergency 27 Project Name AHFC Acquisition and Development Target Area Throughout the City of Austin Goals Supported Housing Development Assistance Needs Addressed Housing Development Assistance Funding General Obligation Bonds: \$20,000,000 Description Low- and moderate-income households will be served through the Acquisition and Development Program.
-Target Date 9/30/2021 Estimate the number and type of families that will benefit from the proposed activities Number of low- and moderate-income households served: 5

-Location Description Throughout the City of Austin Planned Activities HPD will serve at least five low- and/or moderate-income households by providing rental and/or ownership opportunities through AHFC acquisition and development of affordable rental units and/or Community Land Trust units.
+Project Title AHFC Acquisition and Development Project ID 25 Target Areas Throughout the City of Austin Annual Goals Supported Housing Development Assistance Priority Need(s) Addressed Housing Development Assistance Description Low- and moderate-income households will be served through the Acquisition and Development Program.
+Target Date 09/30/23 Expected Resources General Obligation Bonds Estimate the number and N/A- fund source is local types of families that will benefit from the proposed activities Location Description Throughout the City of Austin Planned Activities The Housing and Planning Department will serve at least five low- and/or moderate-income households by providing rental and/or ownership opportunities through AHFC acquisition and development of affordable rental units and/or Community Land Trust units.